xenit-eu/alfresco-docker-gradle-plugin/README.md

 image can be built with the alfresco installed.
 It is also possible to include Alfresco Dynamic Extensions, and Alfresco Simple Modules.
 - [`eu.xenit.docker`](#plugin-eu-xenit-docker): Build a docker image, starting from a Dockerfile.
-- [`eu.xenit.docker-compose.auto`](#plugin-eu-xenit-docker-compose-auto): Inject built docker images from all projects in docker-compose
+- [`eu.xenit.docker-compose.auto`](#plugin-eu-xenit-docker-compose-auto): Inject built docker images from all projects into docker-compose

+2 extensions on top of the `eu.xenit.docker` plugin to enhance functionality:

+- [`eu.xenit.docker.autotag`](#plugin-eu-xenit-docker-autotag): Add or rewrite tags to Docker images based on git branch, environment, ...
+- [`eu.xenit.docker.label`](#plugin-eu-xenit-docker-label): Add labels to Docker images based on git commit, environment, ...

 2 lower-level helper plugins that you can use when you only want the absolute basic configuration, without any conventions applied by the higher-level plugins.

 - `eu.xenit.docker-config`: Helper plugin that is used to configure the docker environment from `gradle.properties` settings.
     This plugin is automatically applied when using `eu.xenit.docker` or `eu.xenit.docker-alfresco`
 - [`eu.xenit.docker-compose`](#plugin-eu-xenit-docker-compose): Sets up `dockerCompose` configuration without automatically including all docker images built by other projects
-    Tis plugin is automatically applied when using the `eu.xenit.docker-compose.auto` plugin
+    This plugin is automatically applied when using the `eu.xenit.docker-compose.auto` plugin

 ## Setup